SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Costs in and around the city are usually anywhere from $15 to $25.
 If you are heading to an area a little further out but still in the city, then you might have a fare of around $30.

 Overall, there are a number of San Francisco taxis available to help you get around the city.
-It's a fast and easy San Francisco public transportation option.
+It's a fast and easy San Francisco transportation option.

-Additional Taxi Rates for Longer Trips & Tolls
+Additional Taxi Rates: Longer Trips & Tolls

 If you plan to take one of our San Francisco taxis more than 15 miles outside the city, plan for an additional fee.
 All of them will charge 150% of the metered rate.